Technoplatz/bi/README.md

 - Internal Functions\
 <sup>Core modules and remote data access.</sup>
 - External Functions (Web Services)\
-<sup>Secure remote access ability.</sup>
+<sup>İş ortaklarının erişimi için Secure remote access ability.</sup>
 - CronJobs\
 <sup>Runs scheduled Automation tasks.</sup>

+## BI-directional Data Sharing

+Technoplatz BI is designed to provide unique solutions especially for situations where business partners are the integral part of business processes in terms of the data they need to share and the actions they need to take.
+For this reason, it provides complementary methods to share data bi-directionally within the **inner-cycle** of customers, suppliers, distributors and other internal departments;

+- Data Announcements\
+Auto-generated email messages supported with data files and pivot tables that inform business partners and internal departments regarding the data requested from them and the actions they need to take in order to complete a business process.

+- Data Connectors\
+Live and read-only links allow business partners to securely access and download raw data associated with them through Microsoft Excel or other business intelligence tools.

+- Web Services\
+BI backend enables business partners to securely perform basic data entry and updates over internal API connections to reply data requests announced to them.

 ## Highlights

-#### Advantageous
+Technoplatz BI is built on open source information technologies with proven power and reliability.
+This approach provides sustainability and significant cost advantages in the management of critical business processes;

-- Your data is now totally under your control with Its **self service** approach.
+- **Self Service**.
+Your data is now totally under your control.
-- Platform independent.
+- **Platform independent**.
 Runs on the cloud, on-premises or PCs.
-- It has the sweet smell of **flexible** JSON data structure.
+- **Flexible**.
+It has the sweet smell of JSON data structure.
-- Scalable.
+- **Scalable**.
 Starts small and grows as needed.
-- It is **open source** so everyone can review codes and learn from them a lot.
+- **Open Source**.
+Everyone can review codes and learn from them a lot.
-- Data Sciences Ready Accessible from other BI tools and Excel.
+- **Data Oriented**.
+Accessible from other BI tools and Excel.
-- Empowers the **ISO27001** certification process, not a stopper.
+- **ISO Helper**.
+Empowers the **ISO27001** certification process, not a stopper.

 #### Technologies

-Technoplatz BI is built on open source information technologies with proven power and reliability.
-This approach provides sustainability and significant cost advantages in the management of critical business processes.

 - [Docker Compose](#https://docs.docker.com/compose/) \
 <sup>A tool developed to help define and share multi-container applications.</sup>